martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 (ii) The ontology selection task deals with assessing the usability of an ontology with respect to the use case requirements.
 This may end up being an arduous task due to the different criteria that may make ontologies suitable for a certain use case [3].
 Furthermore, the scarce documentation of ontologies may difficult even more this process.

-We recommend to look first at ontologies supported by standardizations (e.g., W3C SOSA, SAREF, W3C WoT, ONeM2M, etc.).
+We recommend to look first at ontologies supported by standardization activities (e.g., W3C SOSA, SAREF, W3C WoT, oneM2M, etc.).

 Limitations: Indeed, we would need some ontology ranking algorithms to help better developers find suitable ontologies for their needs.